cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Although it doesn't do anything useful, this is our first passing test! ✅

-Over in the {% url 'Command Log' overview-of-test-runner#Command-Log %} you'll see Cypress display the suite, the test and your first assertion (which should be passing in green).
+Over in the {% url 'Command Log' test-runner#Command-Log %} you'll see Cypress display the suite, the test and your first assertion (which should be passing in green).

 {% img /img/guides/first-test.png %}

 {% note info %}
-Notice Cypress displays a message about this being the default page {% url "on the righthand side" overview-of-test-runner#Application-Under-Test %}.
+Notice Cypress displays a message about this being the default page {% url "on the righthand side" test-runner#Application-Under-Test %}.
 Cypress assumes you'll want to go out and {% url "visit" visit %} a URL on the internet - but it can also work just fine without that.
 {% endnote %}

 Now let's write our first failing test.